 If you choose to remember The Brain Tumour Charity in your Will, you can rest assured that we will make the most of your gift and respect your wishes.

-The decision whether or not to leave a donation in your Will is entirely yours and you can make it whenever you like.
-And you can, of course, change your mind at any time.
+The decision whether or not to leave a donation in your Will is entirely yours.

-Your gift is in safe hands.
-We will look after every gift, large or small, to ensure it is spent where it will have the greatest impact for people affected by brain tumours.
+We'll look after every gift to ensure it is spent where it will have the greatest impact.

 Amanda on her decision to leave a gift